WordPress/gutenberg/docs/contributors/how-to-get-your-pull-request-reviewed.md

 The easiest way?
 Say why it matters:

 ❌ A new react hook to get data
-✅ useEntityRecord: get data with 10x less boilerplate
+✅ `useEntityRecord`: get data with 10x less boilerplate

 Then prove it with code examples, visuals, and screencasts.